 Potential compensation in a Nutri-Pot pressure cooker claim may include emergency treatment, hospitalization, surgery, skin grafting, wound care, prescriptions, rehabilitation, and future medical care.
 A claim may also include out-of-pocket expenses related to the injury.

-In serious burn cases, damages may also include lost wages, reduced earning capacity, pain and suffering, disfigurement, scarring, emotional distress, and loss of enjoyment of life.
-The amount of any recovery depends on the facts, the medical evidence, the severity of the burns, and the law that applies.
+In serious burn cases, damages may include lost wages, reduced earning capacity, pain and suffering, disfigurement, scarring, emotional distress, and loss of enjoyment of life.
+The amount of any recovery depends on injury severity, medical evidence, product evidence, and applicable law.

 Compensation amounts vary by case.
 Past results do not guarantee future outcomes.